usgs/best-practices/CONTRIBUTING.md

 Requests for new guidelines and updates to existing guidelines are welcome from the community.
-Requests can be made on the [issues page](https://github.com/usgs/best-practices/issues).
+Questions can be asked on the [issues page](https://github.com/usgs/best-practices/issues).
 Before creating a new issue, please take a moment to search and make sure a similar issue does not already exist.